 Uptime Monitoring

-Metoro’s Uptime Monitoring feature allows you to monitor the health and availability of your HTTP endpoints.
-You can configure monitors to regularly check your endpoints and track their response times and status.
+Metoro’s Uptime Monitoring feature allows you to monitor the health and availability of your services.
+You can configure monitors to regularly check your HTTP endpoints or TCP ports and track their response times and status.

 Features

-• Response Body Validation: Validate response bodies against regular expressions
+• Response Body Validation: Validate HTTP response bodies against regular expressions

-• Custom Headers: Add custom headers to your requests
+• Custom Headers: Add custom headers to your HTTP requests

 • Multiple HTTP Methods: Support for GET, POST, PUT, PATCH, and DELETE